-- (a) A smoke detection system must- - (i) subject to (c) and (d), comply with AS 1670.1 except for the provisions of- - (A) Clause 3.28(f); and - (B) - (C) - (ii) activate a building occupant warning system in accordance with Clause 6. - (b) In kitchens and other areas where the use of the area is likely to result in smoke detectors causing spurious signals- - (i) any other detector deemed suitable in accordance with AS 1670.1 may be installed provided that smoke detectors are installed elsewhere in the sole-occupancy unit in accordance with Clause 3(c)(i) and 3(c)(ii); or - (ii) an alarm acknowledgement facility may be installed, except where the kitchen or other area is sprinklered, the detectors need not be installed in the kitchen or other areas likely to result in spurious signals.

-- (c) In a Class 2 or 3 building or Class 4 part of a building smoke detectors must be installed- - (i) within each sole-occupancy unit, in accordance with the requirements for alarms in Clause 3(c)(i) and 3(c)(ii); and - (ii) in a building not protected with a sprinkler system, in public corridors and other internal public spaces. - (d) In a Class 9a health-care building-
+- (a) All Class 2 9 buildings- - (i) A smoke detection system must- - (A) subject to (b) and (c), comply with AS 1670.1; and - (B) activate a building occupant warning system in accordance with Clause 7. - (ii) In kitchens and other areas where the use of the area is likely to result in smoke detectors causing spurious signals- - (A) any other detector deemed suitable in accordance with AS 1670.1 may be installed provided that smoke detectors are installed elsewhere in the sole-occupancy unit in accordance with the requirements for alarms in Clause 3(b)(i) and Clause 3(b)(ii); or - (B) an alarm acknowledgement facility may be installed, - except where the kitchen or other area is in a building protected with a sprinkler system complying with Specification E1.5 (other than a FPAA101D or FPAA101H system), the detectors need not be installed in the kitchen or other areas likely to result in spurious signals. - (b) Class 2 or 3 buildings or Class 4 parts of a building In a Class 2 or 3 building or Class 4 part of a building provided with a smoke detection system, the following applies: - (i) Smoke detectors must be installed- - (A) within each sole-occupancy unit, in accordance with the requirements for alarms in Clause 3(b)(i) and Clause 3(b)(ii); and - (B) subject to (ii), in public corridors and other internal public spaces.